deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 ## WA Water Quality Index Scores

-We would like to get fecal coliform environmental data and visualize it.
+We would like to get Washington water quality index (WQI) data and visualize it.

 We will download [Annual 2013 Water Quality Index Scores](https://catalog.data.gov/dataset/annual-2013-water-quality-index-scores-4d1fd) from `data.gov`, import, clean and plot on a map.

 To find the data, we can search this page: https://catalog.data.gov/dataset

-... for these terms: `washington state annual freshwater coliform`
+... for these terms: `washington state wqi stream monitoring`

 The result for "Annual 2013 Water Quality Index Scores" provides a link to a CSV file.